1921 San Antonio floods: Impact

 Despite making landfall on Tamaulipas, its impact in Mexico, if any, remains unknown.
 However, the decaying remnants of the hurricane moved northward as the result of a retrograding high-pressure area over East Texas, helping to produce torrential precipitation across South and Central Texas.
 The area of high-pressure was a westward extension of the Bermuda High, which is typically centered in the Central Atlantic.
 The pressure anomaly provided an abundant moisture supply to the region, increasing convergence.
 In addition, a separate tropical cyclone located near Barbados was able to alter the positioning of isobars over the area, such that heavy rainfall would result.
 Precipitation was further aided by the Balcones Escarpment and Edwards Plateau, which provided orographic lift.
 The rains caused severe flooding, particularly to low-lying areas.

 Due to the rapid accumulation of floodwaters, the United States Weather Bureau issued numerous flood warnings.
 The first warnings pertinent to the storm system were issued early on September 9 for areas adjacent to the Rio Grande between Rio Grande City and Brownsville.
 While the warnings for the Rio Grande were discontinued shortly after, areas near the Colorado River downstream of Austin were issued a flood warning on September 10.
 At the same time, flood warnings were posted for areas of the Brazos River from Valley Junction to Richmond; this specific warning was later extended further downstream to include Freeport.
 Similar warnings were issued for portions near the lower Guadalupe River on September 11.
 All warnings were later discontinued after the floods ended.
-Despite being effected by the floods, warnings were not issued for areas of the Nueces, San Antonio, and Little Rivers, due to a lack of river services.
+Despite being affected by the floods, warnings were not issued for areas of the Nueces, San Antonio, and Little Rivers, due to a lack of river services.

 Though peak rainfall estimates have been widely disputed, it has been most recently estimated that the peak precipitation amount in Texas associated with the storm to have been a recording of 40 in (1016 mm) in Thrall over a three-day period; this would make the storm the fourth wettest tropical cyclone to impact Texas since record keeping began.
 The same station had observed 38.20 in (971 mm) of precipitation in a 24-hour period, as well as 32 in (813 mm) of rain in just 12 hours; this would be a national record.
 Similarly, another location in Williamson County reported 36.40 in (925 mm) of rain in 18 hours, which would be a national record for most rainfall in its respective period.
 In Thrall, the extreme rainfall washed out numerous roads and created deep gullies into the ground.
 In nearby Thorndale, rains estimated as high as 25 in (635 mm) caused streams to overflow, reaching levels unseen since the 1900 Galveston hurricane.